emduart2/emduart2.github.io/_posts/2024-09-20-Algebraic-Geometry-Lectures.md

 Chose your variety by November 12th, 2024.
 Once you chose, tell me about it.
 Two weeks before your presentation, send me an email with an outline of the content of your presentation.
+*Grading criteria for your presentation*: Your presentation must include at least one definition, one theorem and one example.
+Do not include proofs in the presentation.
+Focus on explaining the definition, theorem and example.
-- Secant varieties
+- Secant varieties (Ferdi)
-- Rational normal curves
+- Rational normal curves (Martim)
 - Veronese varieties
-- Segre varieties
+- Segre varieties (Eduardo)
 - Rational normal scrolls
-- Grassmanians
+- Grassmanians (Maria Ana)
-- Determinantal varieties
+- Determinantal varieties (João)
-- Toric Varieties
+- Toric Varieties (Pedro)
-- Sets of points in projective space
+- Sets of points in projective space (Lucas)
 - Blow-ups (See Harthsorne p.
 28)
-*Grading criteria for your presentation*: Your presentation must include at least one definition, one theorem and one example.
-Do not include proofs in the presentation.
-Focus on explaining the definition, theorem and example.

 ---------------------
 ## W1.Lecture 1-19.09